 The field of view (angle of view) refers to the amount of scenery that you are able to view clearly under the lens when measured horizontally.
 A wide and comfortable view is always a plus (usually 8×42 and 10×42 models).
 But some people also like narrow field of view (usually 8×32 and 10×32 models) because it helps them concentrate on the object under observation.

-Finally, you should go for a durable gadget.
+Finally, you should choose a durable build quality binocular.
 Hard plastic covers are much more durable especially when fixed with additional metallic alloy/ plates.
 The components of your binoculars should not move when shaken.
 The external cover should be close contact with the binocular housing.